h01ger/piuparts/README.txt

 ----
 - use local mirror
 - document/do: /var/www needs to be populated, /etc/apache2/ too
-- something creates /org/piuparts.do/etc/piuparts/ - that shouldnt happen
 - document users needed
 - document sudoers need
 - in -master.py and -slave.py: create master + slave dirs if they dont exists
 - move /home/*/bin/* into piuparts/trunk (cleanup as option for the commands, and stats as seperate piuparts-stats script)
+- fix the Makefile so that there is clean way not to install example configuration

 done
 ----